datanav/docs/technical/shopify-hubspot.rst

      - HubSpot Data Type

-Shopify Customer to Hubspot Contact
+Shopify Customer to HubSpot Contact
 -----------------------------------
-Every Shopify Customer will be synchronized with a Hubspot Contact.
+Every Shopify Customer will be synchronized with a HubSpot Contact.

-Once a link between a Shopify Customer and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Customer and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Customer and a Hubspot Contact:
+The following properties are synchronized between a Shopify Customer and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Shopify Customer Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - addresses.address1
      - properties.address
      - "string"